 1) the ex vivo studies that rely on the human spine specimens usually dissected and isolated from the rest of the body.

-(2) the in vivo approach that measures the motions of the vertebrae by the use of non-invasive (monoplanar, biplanar x-ray, computed tomography, magnetic resonance, or combination of these methods) or invasive techniques (by inserting the fine metallic pins into the vertebrae and by tracking them during the motion).
+(2) the in vivo approachesthat measures the motions of the vertebrae by the use of non-invasive (monoplanar, biplanar x-ray, computed tomography, magnetic resonance, or combination of these methods) or invasive techniques (by inserting the fine metallic pins into the vertebrae and by tracking them during the motion).

-(3) an indirect approach — the measurement of back curvature in different body positions and interpolating these results to vertebral motion.
+(3) the in vivo indirect approach — the measurement of back curvature in different body positions and interpolating these results to vertebral motion.

 Ex vivo studies are precise (in terms of the measurement error).
 Still, they cannot fully simulate the physiological conditions irreversibly affected by the specimen preparation process (surrounding bone and soft tissue removal) and inevitable post mortem change of the soft tissue physical properties.
 Another limitation is the advanced age of subjects being included in the study.
 It is well established that the average range of the spine motion gradually reduces after the 4th decade of life (Dreischarf 2014; Arshad 2018) and don't match exactly the ROM of young individuals.